 What I Learned About the Score

-Van der Kolk’s title comes from a simple observation: the body remembers what the mind tries to forget.
+van der Kolk’s title comes from a simple observation: the body remembers what the mind tries to forget.

 Every time we brace against difficulty, the body records it.
 Every moment of feeling unsafe, unvalued, and uncertain.
 Every adaptation we make to survive environments that ask too much and offer too little.
 The body keeps a running tally.
 A score.